 Conflict: Normal conflict testing checks active Green, Walk, and Yellow displays for being permissive.
 With this feature active, any channel with a setting of "Y" will have a flashing Red included in the channels checked as permissive.
-A flashing input is defined as an input that stays ON for at least 200 milliseconds and no longer than 600 milliseconds and is OFF for at least 200 milliseconds and no longer than 600 milliseconds.
+A flashing input is defined as an input that stays ON for at least 200 milliseconds and no longer than 600 milliseconds and is OFF for at least 200 milliseconds and no longer than 600 milliseconds is off for at least 200 milliseconds.
 A Flashing Don't Walk conflict must exist for 1500 milliseconds to be detected as a fault.
 This time allows the monitor sufficient time to detect transitions from the flashing state to the solid on state and not falsely trip.